 The Urban Street Stormwater Guide (National Association of City Transportation Officials: 2017) provides cities with national best practices for sustainable stormwater management in the public right-of-way.
 See also the related Light Imprint approach to stormwater management and low-impact development that is rooted in the New Urbanism, which promotes traditional neighborhood design and is scaled for the different density zones of the urban-to-rural transect.
 A city-sponsored Adopt-a-Drain program may be one useful management effort.

 At least one ordinance in place (MS4s must achieve a 2- or 3-star rating); sponsor/run an Adopt-a-Drain program.
-Report a "skinny street" project that decreases imperious street surface as a part of routine street reconstruction under action 11.2
+Report a "skinny street" project that decreases impervious street surface as a part of routine street reconstruction under BPA 11.2; report use of pervious/permeable pavement projects under BPA 17.5.

 24' roads allowed.